Why read to young children?

 Classics We All Know and Love

-This is a great book to introduce colors and animals.
+This is a great book to introduce colors, animals, and animal sounds.
 When your little one is still learning words I would read the name of the animal and make the corresponding sound.
 When they’ve mastered that, you can move on to adding the colors.

 Like this Post?